VictorLeandroSilva/VictorLeandroSilva.github.io/content/publicacoes/index.md

 #### **Em revisão**

-Silva-Junior ENM, Mascaranhas-junior PB, ""Leandro-silva V"", Simões PI.
+Silva-Junior ENM, Mascaranhas-junior PB, **Leandro-silva V**, Simões PI.
 Modeling the rocket-frog, Allobates olfersioides (Anura, Aromobatidae), distribution on Brazilian Northeastern Atlantic Forest: Implications for a vulnerable species conservation
 {style="text-align: justify;"}

 Mendonça P, Carneiro LS, **Leandro-Silva V**, Aleixo A, Araripe A, Rêgo PS.
 The influence of the forest corridors to the north of the Andes on the diversification of the Bright-rumped Attila, Attila spadiceus (Passeriformes, Tyrannidae), during the climatic oscillations of the middle Pleistocene.